-- a) It is likely that future economic benefits associated with such investment properties will go to the entity; and - b) the cost of investment properties can be reliably measured.
+a) It is likely that the future economic benefits associated with such investment properties will go to the entity; and b) The cost of investment properties can be measured reliably.

 Investment properties are initially measured at cost, including transaction costs, and excluding the regular investment property maintenance costs.